 So far there are no viruses for the Mac platform…

-and there have been no real viruses for Macs in years.
-The biggest problem Mac have in common with PC users is Spam – unsolicited emails.
+and there have been no real viruses for Macs for at least 15 years.
+The biggest problem Macs have in common with PC users is Spam – unsolicited emails.

 Apple Mail’s junk filter used to be fairly effective at coping with Spam but if you have your email address published on a website somewhere, you could be deluged.
 In that case a third party app like the excellent SpamSieve (which I use) is great.